Kathryn Strange PhD Student in the Translational Immunotherapy Research team working in the ANRI laboratory

 -

 Before you go on to donate, your Anthony Nolan Coordinator will arrange a medical examination at a specialist hospital.
-The medical is a series of checks and tests to ensure you are able to donate.
-For further information on the medical, please speak to your Coordinator.
+The medical is a series of checks and tests to ensure you are able to donate, you can read about what this involves here.

 Your questions

-Can I find out the outcome of the research?
+Can I find out the outcome of the medical research?

 +